apluslms/a-plus-rst-tools/README.md

 enable_rst_file_language_detection = True

 # Add the language suffix to doc and ref link targets as well as ref link
 # labels in multilingual courses.
+This can only be used in multilingual courses
+# that include the language suffix "_en" in each chapter RST file, that is,
+# filenames are like chapter1_en.rst and chapter1_fi.rst.
 # It is more convenient to write doc links without manually added language
 # suffixes, e.g., :doc:`chapter1` instead of :doc:`chapter1_en`.
 This function
 # adds the language suffixes automatically since Sphinx can not compile